As a shared owner, here you can find out more about your home and what you can do. Use the links to find out more:

-If you own a share in your property or 100% of an apartment, we arrange the buildings insurance on your home.
+We arrange the buildings insurance on your home.
 There are some exceptions when someone else owns the freehold and another managing agent provides services.
 If this applies to you, we will have told you when you moved in.

 Our buildings insurance policy insures the structure against loss, destruction and damage.
-It does not cover damage or loss to the contents of your home - you need to insure for this.
+It does not cover damage or loss to the contents of your home - you will need to insure for this.

 If you need to make a claim contact: Rhian Hooper, Claims Manager at Arthur J Gallagher Housing